 A quick definition of "magic" can be "the use of means (as charms or spells) believed to have supernatural power over natural forces".
 This can be extended to include all things which show a seemingly normal human being having unnatural power of some kind.
 This can be the main characters in Harry Potter, the Jedi in Star Wars or Gandalf from the Lord of the Rings.
 The magic as presented by these fictional characters is not only a story telling device, but a source of entertainment and fantasy.
 This is the potential danger to the faithful.

 In reality, the source of "magic" is from demons.
 This is rare, as beliefs contrary to truth are enough to satisfy the demons (ie, a demon will never compromise its mission to destroy by revealing itself to those who do not know it exists), but there is one aspect where this can be dangerous: when a person knows the truth and the demon offers its service to tempt that person.
 We read of demons tormenting saints.
 They only do this because they cannot do anything else.
 The saint has too much faith to be tempted by material offerings.
 We do not read of these things typically working (they do not very well; they are a last resort, so most people will never experience an actual physical involvement or manifestation of a demon).
 What we do not read about is those who accept the demon.
 This can be an acceptance of some evil of this world or more directly related to "magic" in an acceptance of the demon itself knowingly.
 This is the source of "magic".
 The power from a preternatural source being given for the use of a human being.
 This is the only way a person can willingly get such power by their own will.
-The dangerous of it are beyond the actual ability of the demon.
-The will to receive such power is enough to damn a soul.
+The dangers of it are beyond the actual ability of the demon.
+The will to receive such power is enough to damn a soul, as it is an interior act contrary to reason and God.
 So, demons do not need permission or the ability to act to get what they want.
-They only need a person to choose something contrary to God.
+They only need a person to choose something contrary to God to have successfully tempted a person to sin.
 In some cases, they will have this ability and they will use it.
 If it could be described as a conversation, the offering would be much like:

 Demon> "I know you know I exist and you follow God.
 However, I noticed you wanted